Anna-LeeMcLean/radar_target_generation_and_detection/README.md

 *Figure 4: 2D FFT showing target distance and velocity after noise suppression*

-The threshold is determined by averaging the training cells around every cells in a Range-Doppler Map while avoiding guard cells so that the average doesn't consider the cell under test.
+The noise threshold is determined by averaging the training cells around every cell in a Range-Doppler Map while avoiding guard cells so that the average doesn't consider the cell under test.
 ![image](https://github.com/Anna-LeeMcLean/radar_target_generation_and_detection/assets/60242931/a49343fa-dc2f-41fa-bcaa-c1d24cee2d6e)

 *Figure 5: CA-CFAR grid used to determine noise threshold for a Cell Under Test (CUT)*

-Figure 5 shows the training and gurad cells around the cell under test (CUT).
+Figure 5 shows the training and guard cells around the cell under test (CUT).
 After averaging the training cells, an offset is added to the threshold which allows for added padding and easy tuning of the threshold value.

 | CA-CFAR Specs | Value |
 |-|-|